IriaLuz/demo-iria-property-value/README.md

 We also ask that you update the readme with answers to the following questions

-Given more time, what other changes you would have liked to make?
+## Future improvements

 - I would like to set linters and pre-commit hooks
 - Add some ARIA attributes to provide additional information to assistive technologies.

-What UX or design improvements or alterations might you suggest?
-These can be to existing components or completely new ideas.
+UX or design improvements

 - I would suggest to use more color contrast I have check the app with lighhouse and the accessibility is 87% that could be improved by using a better color contrast for the text and the buttons.
 Background and foreground colors do not have a sufficient contrast ratio.